mattnotmax/cyberchef-recipes/README.md

 ## Notes

-Happy to add more.
+Happy to add (and learn) more.

 Please include original source of text and recipe developer (if not yourself).
-For consistency in pasting into CyberChef I have found the best response are to export the function as compact JSON.
+For consistency in pasting into CyberChef I have found the best results are to export the function as compact JSON.